dartmouth-cs52-21S/platform-api-snow-kang/README.md

 [api url](https://compli-pet-platform-server.herokuapp.com/)

 ## What Worked Well
 - The mongodb documentation was really straightforward so the routing went smoothly.
+Adding new features was super fun; going back and forth between backend and frontend was really cool and shows how much we have learned in this class!

 ## What Didn't
 - I had a typo in my schema where I wrote "contents" instead of "content" and it took me hours to figure out, so that wasn't great.
 I also am a bit confused about the ordering of the items in server.js.
 Out of the following four items, which have to go in a certain order and which are free to move around: the default index route, DB setup, registering routes, and starting the server?
+- I still didn't fix the page loading sometimes flashing previous screens :( not sure how to fix

 ## Extra Credit
 - Changed my frontend and backend to support commenting